-There are two RWC’s, and they are able to patrol areas where the ORB and RHIB cannot due to their very shallow draught.
+There are three RWC’s which are able to patrol areas where the ORB and RHIB cannot, due to their very shallow draught.
 They are single person operated, but may use a second member as a crew member if required.
 They have the ability to rescue and recover persons, but no capacity to tow or conduct first aid.

 They are trailerable and can be launched from any boat ramp or beach, on almost any tide.
 They have no navigation equipment fitted, so can only be used within sight of the coast, or in company with a vessel that has necessary equipment.